-- The cost for professional fees may only be available for projects constructed on a management or design and build basis.
-If fees are to form part of the benchmark data this immediately restricts projects procured and priced traditionally since the contractors for these projects will not have priced for fees.
-It may be worth considering fees separate to construction cost. - Construction costs relating to external works, facilitating works and preliminaries may be project specific and if used in benchmarking may 'skew' the resulting data range.
+- The cost for professional fees may only be available for projects constructed on a management or design and build basis. - If fees are to form part of the benchmark data this immediately restricts projects procured and priced traditionally since the contractors for these projects will not have priced for fees.
+It may be worth considering fees separate to construction cost. - Construction costs relating to external works and facilitating works may be project specific and if used in benchmarking may 'skew' the resulting data range.

 To get a 'bigger picture' of the construction cost it might therefore be worth benchmarking factors that are related to the gross internal area of a project and/or the functional unit as one exercise, while also including those unrelated factors as another.
 Other aspects of a project which are worth benchmarking include:

 - Programme duration; there are instances where the programme duration is established by considering time available rather than the time reasonably required for construction and it is not until the contractor is consulted that the 'right' programme duration is calculated.
 By this time it might not be possible to accommodate the 'right' programme duration.
 Benchmarking programme duration may therefore identify the optimum construction period as well as a range of possible outcomes.
-In addition, as noted earlier, a relatively short or long programme duration may impact on the construction cost. - Carbon dioxide emissions; this will help drive design development so that it is energy efficient. - EPC and DEC ratings; again, this will assist with energy efficient design. - The relationship between the NIA and GIA and also wall to floor ratios.
-This will help establish how efficient the design of the project is.
+In addition, as noted earlier, a relatively short or long programme duration may impact on the construction cost. - Carbon dioxide emissions; this will help drive design development so that it is energy efficient. - EPC and DEC ratings; again, this will assist with energy efficient design. - The relationship between the Net Internal Area and Gross Internal Area and also wall to floor ratios.
+This will help establish how efficient the design of the building is.

 It is also very useful to consider percentage distribution of cost.
-Understanding how construction cost is spread over elements is really helpful when considering value analysis and design development; for example, Figure 2 shows the elemental distribution of cost for a number of new build secondary school projects.

-The elements mirror those set out in the RICS NRM.
+Understanding how construction cost is spread over elements is really helpful when considering value analysis and design development; for example, Figure 4 (overleaf) shows the elemental distribution of cost for a number of new build secondary school projects.
+The elements mirror those set out in standard rules of measurement (such as RICS NRM).
 Points to note:

-- FF&E refers to 'fixtures, fittings and equipment' - the element for professional fees has been excluded.
+- FF&E refers to 'fixtures, fittings and equipment'. - The element for consultant and contractor's design fees has been excluded.